danknights/mice5035/tutorials/03_wgs_feature_extraction/README.md

 python kraken2table.py kraken-out/*.txt taxon_tables
 ```

-5. Convert each taxonomy table to biom format if you want to perform beta diversity and alpha diversity analysis using QIIME.
+5. Convert each taxonomy table to biom format

+This is only if you want to perform beta diversity and alpha diversity analysis using QIIME; can also do those steps in R.

 ```bash
 for f in taxon_tables/*.txt; do echo $f; biom convert -i $f --to-json -o `dirname $f`/`basename $f .txt`.biom --process-obs-metadata taxonomy; done
 ```